iwasahighwayman/my-white-whale/README.md

 So time to purchase more LED lighting, with all the same requirements as for the back patio area lighting, except would be powered by solar.

-To my pleasant surprise, i was able to find an LED lighting unit which met all the requirements, including darkness-on with a timer.
+To my pleasant surprise, I was able to find an LED lighting unit which met all the requirements, including darkness-on with a timer.

 A couple pictures: